ankamsarav/node-rest-template/README.md

 - `sql`: scripts for creating the database schema and loading data
 - `test:` server tests

-### Serve Folder Structure
+### Server Folder Structure

 ```
 /server
-    /api
-    /app
-    /common
+    /adapter
+    /application
     /domain
+    /infrastructure
     /public
-    /server.js
 ```

-The `server` folder contains the source for the RESTful server. `server.js` is the startup script.
-Below this you will find various folders that arrange the application into logical layers as suggested by [Domain-Driven Design](http://www.amazon.com/exec/obidos/ASIN/0321125215/domainlanguag-20) and [The Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/):
+The server folder contains sub-folders that arrange the application into logical layers as suggested by the [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture) (a.k.a. the [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/)):

-- `api:` This layer exposes the RESTful API.
-It is essentially the User Interface layer of the Onion Architecture (the "user" for this application is any HTTP client).

-- `app:` This is the Application Services layer.
-It coordinates application activities such as creation and management of the domain objects.

-- `common:` This is the infrastructure layer that's supports all other layers.
+- The `adapter` layer *adapts* interactions from the external world to the application layer.
+Currently this layer contains only the REST adapter that converts incoming HTTP messages to a format acceptable by the application layer.
+Technically speaking, database persistence should also be handled in this layer.
+However because JavaScript does not have the concept of interfaces and dependency injection (at least not very easily), we have embedded persistence in the application layer.

+- The `application` layer coordinates high-level activities such as creation of the domain objects and asking them to perform tasks requested by the external world.
+We also handle persistence in this layer using an Object-Relational Mapping (ORM) tool called [Bookshelf](http://bookshelfjs.org/).

-- `domain:` The domain layer encapsulate the state and behavior of the application's business domain.
+- The `domain` layer encapsulate the state and behavior of the business domain.
 It consists of entities and value objects.
-See [this article](http://archfirst.org/books/domain-layer) for a detailed description of the domain layer.
-We use an Object-Relational Mapping (ORM) tool called [Bookshelf.js](http://bookshelfjs.org/) to persist our entities to a SQL database.
+See [this article](https://archfirst.org/domain-driven-design/) for a detailed description of the domain layer.

+- The `infrastructure` layer contains common application facilities such as logging and database initialization.

-- `public:`: Contains a simple web page to display the name of the application.
-Since the primary purpose of this server is to expose a RESTful API, we do not expect to add any more functionality to this folder.
+- The `public` folder contains a simple web page to display the name of the application.
+Since the primary purpose of this application is to expose a RESTful API, we do not expect to add any more functionality to this folder.

 ## Tasks